 What happens in this step?
 This is the pay-off.
 When we combine the gravy with the tails and let them simmer, their flavors transform into very delicious Crawfish Etouffée.

-Sauteing the crawfish in butter will produce some liquid.
-It's OK to turn off the heat until the gravy is ready.
-When the gravy has simmered for about 10 minutes turn the heat to medium-high under the Dutch oven (with the crawfish).
-Add the gravy to the crawfish tails and mix thoroughly.
+- When the gravy has simmered for about 10 minutes, turn the heat to medium-high under the Dutch oven (with the crawfish) and add the gravy to the crawfish tails.
+Mix thoroughly.

 Smother until done